rust3ds/ctr-std/README.md

+# Deprecated
+This repository has been deprecated in favour of the new changes present within the latest nightly versions of the official Rust toolchain.
+For more information about the new tools and libraries, check [ctru-rs](https://github.com/rust3ds/ctru-rs).

+# Description
 A proof-of-concept implementation of (parts of) the Rust Standard Library for Nintendo 3DS homebrew.
 Highly experimental and not recommended for general use.

 Issues: